Q: What is an open edition print?

 A: An NFT, or non-fungible token, is a unit of data on a digital ledger, called a blockchain.
 An NFT certifies that a digital asset, such as an artwork or photograph, is unique and not interchangeable.
 Owning an NFT is generally thought of as owning the ‘digital original’ of an artwork or photograph.
 NFTs of my art and photography can be purchased through OpenSea.

-Q: Does the artist accept commissions?
+Q: Do you accept commissions?

 Q: If I purchase an original painting or artwork will I own the copyright to the artwork?